 - Certain people who were infected with Mycobacterium tuberculosis years earlier exhibit waning delayed-type hypersensitivity to tuberculin.
 When they are skin tested years after infection, they might have a false-negative TST result (even though they are truly infected).
 However, the first TST might stimulate the ability to react to subsequent tests, resulting in a “booster” reaction.
 When the test is repeated, the reaction might be misinterpreted as a new infection (recent conversion) rather than a boosted reaction.

-Two-step testing is important for travelers who will have potential prolonged TB exposure.
+Two-step testing is important for travelers who will have potential prolonged or substantial TB exposure.
 Two-step testing before travel will detect boosting and potentially prevent “false conversions”—positive TST results that appear to indicate infection acquired during travel, but which are really the result of previous TB infection.
-This distinction is particularly important if the traveler is going to a country where extensively drug-resistant TB (XDR TB) is rampant: it would be critical to know whether the person’s skin test had been positive before travel.
+This distinction is particularly important if the traveler is going to a country where extensively drug-resistant TB (XDR TB) is present: it would be critical to know whether the person’s skin test had been positive before travel.

-If the 2-step TST result is negative, the traveler should have a repeat TST 8–10 weeks after returning from the trip, or as part of a periodic screening examination for those who remain at high risk.
+If the 2-step pre-travel TST result is negative, the traveler should have a repeat TST 8–10 weeks after returning from the trip or as part of a periodic screening examination for those who remain at high risk.
 Two-step testing should be considered for the baseline testing of people who report no history of a recent TST and who will receive repeated TSTs as part of ongoing monitoring.

 People who have had repeat TSTs must be tested with the same commercial antigen, since switching antigens can also lead to false TST conversions.
 Two commercial tuberculin skin test antigens are approved by the Food and Drug Administration (FDA) and are commercially available in the United States: Aplisol (JHP Pharmaceuticals) and Tubersol (Sanofi Pasteur).